Skip to main content

 The entire system is built upon data.
 This data is a digital reflection of your biological self, captured through various means.
 Wearable sensors track your sleep patterns, heart rate variability, and activity levels.
 Blood tests reveal a snapshot of your metabolic health, including glucose levels, lipid panels, and inflammatory markers.

 Genetic tests from saliva or blood map out your inherited predispositions.
 Each data point is a piece of a puzzle.
 The ethical imperative is to ensure this digital reflection is accurate, secure, and used in your best interest.
-This involves a deep consideration of and the integrity of the algorithms that turn your raw data into actionable advice.
+This involves a deep consideration of data privacy and the integrity of the algorithms that turn your raw data into actionable advice.

 The Double-Edged Sword of Data and Algorithms